On that day we left Pyongyang. We met our guides after breakfast and they gave us our passports and our “sealed” mobile phones.

 We got double-entry visas, alltough we needed only one entry.
 But we wanted to be flexible if we had to cancel the Tumangan-experiment at short notice for some reason.

 Chinese entry and exit (received some days later) stamp:

 The border control was finished at 17:00 – half an hour after we arrived.
 Meanwhile the two international waggons were coupled to a long Chinese domestic train.

 We got off to make some photos.

 A local train from Sinuiju to Dandong just arrived.
 We saw this train already at Sinuiju, it seems as it is intended for local Chinese and Korean traiders.

 The domestic Chinese portion of the train:

-On the left – the local train from Sinuiju:
+On the right – the local train from Sinuiju:

 This modern DF11G pulled our train to Beijing: